ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 ##### Configure the service endpoint

 * Navigate back to your skill in the developer console.
-* Under Smart Home service endpoint, in the Default endpoint box, provide the ARN number (4) from the Lambda function you created and click Save.
+* Under "Smart Home service endpoint", in the "Default endpoint" box, provide the ARN number (4) from the Lambda function you created and click Save.
 * If your skill only supports one language/region, provide the same ARN for the default ARN and the selected regional ARN.
 * Click on the "Save" button.
 * Click on the "Setup Account Linking" button.